jvmcarneiro/LaRRemoto/README.md

     port=177
     ```

-   E caso o servidor seja headless (sem interface gráfica) incluir também:
+   And if the server is headless (without a graphical interface), also include:

     ```bash
     [LightDM]
     start-default-seat=false
     ```

-7. Reiniciar o display manager para carregar as novas configurações.
-No Ubuntu
+7. Restart the display manager to load the new settings.
+On Ubuntu
-   com LightDM:
+   with LightDM:

     ```bash
     sudo service lightdm restart
     ```

-8. Criar o arquivo `/etc/systemd/system/xvnc.socket` com o conteúdo:
+8. Create the `/etc/systemd/system/xvnc.socket` file with the following contents:

     ```bash
     [Unit]